Brems (automobile)

 Brems was the brand name of a Danish automobile, built between 1900 and 1907.
 The company was based in Viborg and built only a small number of cars.
 Brems No. 1 Type A the 1900.
 The car was manufactured by Julius Brems, who started the first car factory in Denmark.
 The car was first tested on 5 June 1900.
 The car had two forward gears and a 2-cylinder engine with a top speed of approximately 26 km/h and ran around 225 km on a tank, and had a fuel efficiency of around 21 km per liter of gasoline.
-Julius Brems only produced eight cars, with the last one being manufactured in the year 1908.
+Julius Brems only produced eight cars, with the last one being manufactured in 1908.